MA Performance Design

 You will learn through group seminars, practical and technical workshops, peer learning, working with other creatives, sessions led by industry experts, independent study, field and production visits, attending industry events and extensive feedback from School tutors and visiting industry professionals.

 Students will develop an individual design portfolio to present to industry as a specialist Performance Designer with critical understanding of current performance design opportunities.

 Professional performance designers need to be self-motivated and able to work independently.
 Reflecting this feature of the industry, you will be based in a well-equipped communal studio environment, much of your time will be spent studying independently.
 The Head of Course, based in a nearby office / studio, will be available on most working days to provide one to one support and critical evaluation.
-A wide range of lectures, masterclasses and one-to-one tutorials delivered by School teachers and visiting industry professionals and peer review learning sessions will provide important underpinning for your learning.

 The course is programmatic by design with each of the four modules building your skills and experience in a structured and cumulative way.
 Training is delivered through tested methods of project exploration and the application of knowledge gained from experience on productions.
 Work is realised to a professional industry standard.

 The course moves from a theoretical broad project, involving taught skills workshops, seminars and peer learning to more self-directed specialist projects and realised production design practice.
 In the latter you will take a lead creative team role with responsibility on public productions.

 Throughout the course, you will work with and learn from industry design professionals and will collaborate with key creatives.
 Importantly, the School has a strong body of alumni and professional networks to draw knowledge from.
 You will be ‘connected’ to a web of colleagues with diverse skills from both your cohort and other School creative MA courses.
 These connections provide networking and peer support opportunities to sustain early career pathways.